FatMan // Estate Syrah // 2013

 Every Ballard Canyon vintner participated enthusiastically in pouring over maps, collecting weather data, and scouting ridgelines.
 Our research paid off when the TTB recognized Ballard Canyon as a unique winegrowing area and published our AVA on October 30, 2013.

 Ballard Canyon, encompassing just 7,700 acres, provides a much tighter focus as it accounts for only 10% of the Santa Ynez Valley AVA.
-The north-south oriented canyon provides a unique weather pattern of wind, fog, and maritime influence, giving each wine a fingerprint of the specific place.
+The north-south oriented canyon offers a unique weather pattern of the wind, fog, and maritime influence, giving each wine a fingerprint of the particular place.

 Today, there are 17 vineyard members of the Ballard Canyon Winegrowers Alliance, nine of which produce and bottle wine.

 After experimenting with many different varietals, the growers and producers of Ballard Canyon agree that Syrah is the best-suited varietal throughout Ballard Canyon.
-Over half of the AVA’s planted acreage is Syrah and an additional 30% of acres are planted to other Rhone varietals including Grenache, Viognier, and Roussanne.
+Over half of the AVA’s planted acreage is Syrah, and an additional 30% of acres planted to other Rhone varietals including Grenache, Viognier, and Roussanne.